igvteam/igv-webapp/index.md

 By default, the annotations are displayed in a compact mode, where overlapping transcripts are collapsed into a single line:
 ![](./assets/images/GenesCollapsed.png)
-The track gear menu provide two different options for expanding the display to show the overlapping features on separate lines:
+The track gear menu provides two different options for expanding the display to show the overlapping features on separate lines:
 ![](./assets/images/GenesExpanded.png)
 ![](./assets/images/GenesSquished.png)